“It takes 20 years to build a reputation and few minutes of a cyber-incident to ruin it. ”

-In July this year, Microsoft took down a massive fraud campaign that used knock-off domains and malicious applications to scam its customers in 62 countries around the world.
+In July last year, Microsoft took down a massive fraud campaign that used knock-off domains and malicious applications to scam its customers in 62 countries around the world.

 But this wasn’t the first time a successful phishing attack was carried out against Office 365 (O365) customers.
 In December 2019, the same hackers gained unauthorized access to hundreds of Microsoft customers’ business email accounts.

 According to Microsoft, this scheme “enabled unauthorized access without explicitly requiring the victims to directly give up their login credentials at a fake website…as they would in a more traditional phishing campaign.”

 Why are O365 accounts so vulnerable to attacks?

 Exchange Online/Outlook – the cloud email application for O365 users – has always been a breeding ground for phishing, malware, and very targeted data breaches.